Because of the Dollars: Critical Assessment

 During the last eight years of his life, Conrad wrote a number of critical essays, two plays, and four novels.
 Literary critic Laurence Graver reports that the novels” are generally admitted to be failures of a fatigued imagination: prolix, platitudinous and unconvincing...”
-Abandoning short fiction after 1916, “Because of the Money” is one his last works in this literary form.
+Abandoning short fiction after 1916, “Because of the Money” is one of his last works in this literary form.
 Graver describes the story as “a proficient potboiler [and] an unassuming, neatly ordered tale adventure.”

 The story presents one of Conrad's favorite thematic devices: “the perils of simple-minded altruism.”
-As such, the work is less dramatic facsimile of his novel Victory.
+As such, the work is a less dramatic facsimile of his novel Victory.
 Graver writes:

 Biographer Jocelyn Baines offers this appraisal of “Because of the Money": “It is a good, authentic story, based on personal knowledge, which vividly captures the disreputable elements of life in the Eastern seas.”